 Pekka Pajamo was elected Chairman of the Nomination Board.
-Anssi Vanjoki, Chairman of the Board of Directors of Oriola, serves as an expert member of the Nomination Board.
+Panu Routila, Chairman of the Board of Directors of Oriola, serves as an expert member of the Nomination Board.

-On 28 January 2020, the Shareholders’ Nomination Board submitted its proposal to the 2020 Annual General Meeting concerning the composition of the Board of Directors as follows: The number of members of the Board of Directors would be seven.
-The present members of the Board of Directors Juko-Juho Hakala, Anja Korhonen, Mariette Kristenson, Eva Nilsson Bågenholm, Harri Pärssinen and Lena Ridström would be re-elected and Panu Routila would be elected new member of the Board of Directors.
-Panu Routila would be elected as new Chairman of the Board of Directors.
-Current chairman of the Board of Directors, Anssi Vanjoki, has informed the Nomination Board that he is not available for re-election to the Board of Directors.
+On 27 January 2021, the Shareholders’ Nomination Board submitted its proposal to the 2021 Annual General Meeting concerning the composition of the Board of Directors as follows: The number of members of the Board of Directors would be six.
+The present members of the Board of Directors Juko-Juho Hakala, Anja Korhonen, Eva Nilsson Bågenholm, Harri Pärssinen, Lena Ridström and Panu Routila would be re-elected.
+Panu Routila would be re-elected as Chairman of the Board of Directors.
+Current member of the Board of Directors Mariette Kristenson has informed the Nomination Board that she is not available for re-election to the Board of Directors.